ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226600 Chemical-Waste Systems for Laboratory and Healthcare Facilities.md

       1. ASTM E11.
    1. Sand:
       1. Natural particles of granular material which does not contain excessive amounts of clay, silt, or organic material, passing a 3/8-inch sieve.
 Sand found on the job site may be used if it is approved by the Architect.
-1. Piping Materials - Aboveground*   1.
-Laboratory Waste:
+1. Piping Materials - Aboveground
-      1.
+	1. Laboratory Waste:
    1. Polypropylene corrosive waste drainage system conforming to ASTM F1412 flame retardant pipe and fittings.
 Pipe and fittings shall be joined using a mechanical joint coupling.
 The Pipe shall be supplied in factory grooved 10-foot lengths and shall meet or exceed schedule 40 dimensions.
 Each coupling shall have 300 series stainless steel outer band and 5/16” bolts, nuts and washers plated to meet a 100 hour spray test per ASTM B117.
 The polypropylene material shall conform to ASTM B4101.
    1. Manufacturer shall be Orion or approved equal.

+## EXECUTION

-1. EXECUTION
+1. Underground Piping Installation
-1. Underground Piping Installation*   1.
-Trench Excavation:
+	1. Trench Excavation:
       1. Excavate trenches so that piping may be laid correctly on line and grade.
 Remove any large rocks or other debris encountered in the excavation and dispose of appropriately.
    1. Excavate to a sufficient depth and width to provide adequate room for construction and installation of the work except that the width of the trench from the pipe invert to a point 12 inches above the top of the pipe shall not be greater than 30 inches.
    1. Where it is impossible to maintain proper line and grade, excavate below grade and replace the bedding with compacted sand.
    1. Excavation for Structures:
-      1.
    1. Make excavation for structures such as manholes, sumps, interceptors and basins, to the depth required for pouring or placing the base slab.
 Whenever possible, rest the base on the natural surface of the excavation with a minimum amount of compacted sand-cement mixture to be used for leveling.
 In no case will more than 3 inches of sand-cement mixture be permitted under a base slab and if ground conditions or excess excavation causes need for more than 3 inches of fill or leveling course; provide sand fill, compacted in place.
    1. Excavate for a structure only wide enough to allow proper mortaring or pointing of joints or wide enough for forms which may be necessary.
    1. Sheeting, Bracing, and Shoring:
-      1.
    1. Provide and maintain sheeting, bracing and shoring required to provide substantial support for the sides of excavations and trenches to prevent movement of the soil or edges of the trench, to protect the construction work and insure the safety of the workmen.
    1. As the trench is backfilled, remove supports in such a manner as to prevent the caving in of the sides of the trench or damage to the pipe or structures.
    1. Underpinning: